zerothi/sisl/docs/installation.rst

 Required dependencies
 ---------------------

+For installation some basic packages are required:

+- `setuptools`_
+- `setuptools_scm`_
+- `Cython`_
+- C compiler
+- fortran compiler

+When installing the package they should be readily installed before the actual installation begins.

+For running sisl you are required these versions:

 - `Python`_ 3.6 or above
-- `setuptools`_
 - `numpy`_ (1.13 or later)
 - `scipy`_ (0.18 or later)
 - `netCDF4-python <netcdf4-py_>`_
 - `pyparsing`_ (1.5.7 or later)
-- A C- and fortran-compiler

 Optional dependencies: